Add learning apps to Canvas

 Instructors can create new learning opportunities and experiences for students by adding particular learning applications to Canvas.

-• Review the list of apps that are currently available for use at Cornell (see the tables below).
+• Review the list of apps that are currently available for use at Cornell.

 • If you have identified an app you wish to use, see request process below.